cbarkr/blog/content/homelab/v2/part 4.md

       - '8080:80/tcp'
     restart: always
 ```
-#### Deploy
+##### Deploy
 ```bash
 podman compose up -d
 ```
 #### 2.2.
 Caddy
-Caddy acts as a reverse proxy, and is configured to forward traffic from specific `.lab` domains (redirected here by AdGuard Home) to the corresponding service.
+Caddy acts as a reverse proxy and is configured to forward traffic from specific `.lab` domains (redirected here by AdGuard Home) to the corresponding service.
 For example, traffic bound for `adguard.lab` is forwarded back to the container running AdGuard Home.
+##### Aside
+Before proceeding to the configuration, I want to first clarify the second half of why "the unprivileged ports \[`8080`, `8081`, and `8082`\] must be opened up as well".
+It all comes down to [pasta](https://passt.top/passt/about/) - the networking application (*Pack A Subtle Tap Abstraction*), not the food.
+As of Podman 5.0, "pasta" is the default networking application[^pasta], which has the following implication:

+> Pasta, by default, does not use Network Address Translation (NAT).
+This means it will copy the host address into the container as well, which means both the host and container namespace use the same IP address.
+This, in turn, means if you try to connect to the host IP from the container, it will refer to itself, not the host.

+To overcome this problem, an IP address is mapped to the host and the `host.containers.internal` is mapped to this IP address in `/etc/hosts`.
+Thus, `host.containers.internal` resolves to the host; however, it must be noted that requests made to the host from the container are treated as *incoming packets* and the ports to which those packets are addressed must therefore be allow-listed.

+My Caddy configuration uses `host.containers.internal:<port>` to address the service running on the host exposed on port `<port>`.
+Currently, the only such ports are `8080`, `8081`, and `8082`, and, per the prior discussion, these ports must be opened on the firewall.

+> [!note]
+> That may have been more than "a moment", but I hope you get the point!
+##### Configuration
 Deploying Caddy is almost as simple as deploying AdGuard Home as it, too, is a single container requiring three port bindings; however it also requires a `conf` directory containing a [`Caddyfile`](https://caddyserver.com/docs/caddyfile) as a [bind mount](https://docs.docker.com/engine/storage/bind-mounts/).

 > [!note]